Narre Warren South

 The Age Structure of Narre Warren South provides key insights into the level of demand for age based services and facilities such as child care.
 It is an indicator of Narre Warren South's residential role and function and how it is likely to change in the future.

 Service age groups divide the population into age categories that reflect typical life-stages.
 They indicate the level of demand for services that target people at different stages in life and how that demand is changing.

 Derived from the Census question:

-Analysis of individual income levels in Narre Warren South in 2011 compared to the City of Casey shows that there was a higher proportion of people earning a high income (those earning $1,500 per week or more) and a lower proportion of low income people (those earning less than $400 per week).
+Analysis of the service age groups of Narre Warren South in 2016 compared to City of Casey shows that there was a higher proportion of people in the younger age groups (0 to 17 years) and a lower proportion of people in the older age groups (60+ years).

-The major differences between Narre Warren South's individual incomes and the City of Casey's individual incomes were:
+The major differences between the age structure of Narre Warren South and City of Casey were:

 - A larger percentage of 'Parents and homebuilders (35 to 49)' (24.6% compared to 22.0%)